swevans/thread.js/README.md

 Events are superiour to messages because they can be dispatched to specific event listeners, whereas messages don't have a type.

-The event example below sends a ping event to a thread and the thread sends a pong event back.
-We've also created a slightly different <a href="http://jsfiddle.net/swevans/mLbzmtm5/12/">JSFiddle example of this demo</a>.<br/>
-* **<a href="http://jsfiddle.net/swevans/mLbzmtm5/12/">JSFiddle Events Example</a>**

 ###### Events Example
 ```js
 /** Defines the code that will run in the thread. */